edwiny/progref/java/java_basics.md

 A class can have multiple constructors, as per the rules of method overloading.

 Constructors are optional.
 The compiler automatically provides a no-argument, default constructor for any class without constructors.

+**NOTE**: When you define a constructor, it replaces the default no-args constructor.

 This default constructor **will call the no-argument constructor of the superclass**.
 In this situation, the compiler will complain if the superclass doesn't have a no-argument constructor so you must verify that it does.
 If your class has no explicit superclass, then it has an implicit superclass of Object, which does have a no-argument constructor.

 ### Creating objects